ropensci/cffr/tests/testthat/test_local_installation/_snaps/full_cff_create.md

-# Test DESCRIPTION of all installed packages
+# Test CITATION.cff of all installed packages